 The best salespeople are lifelong learners.
 When they stop engaging with training opportunities, books, or team training, you know they’re checking out.
 You’ll see the same with decreasing engagement with other departments, special projects, and all-company concerns.

 When all else fails (and even if it doesn’t), sit and talk with your team about their engagement.
 Wait, what?
 Address it head-on?
 Absolutely!
 Gallup also reported that it takes more than a 20% pay increase to lure an employee away who is engaged with their manager.
 Turns out YOU are the difference.
 See what reports, emails, and silly tasks you can delegate so you can do 2 more coaching sessions this week.
-The more time you spend with your team getting to know them and developing them (read: NOT talking about the numbers), the greater your chance to retain your stars and your at-risk.
+The more time you spend with your team getting to know them and developing them (read: NOT talking about the numbers), the greater your chance to retain your stars and you’re at-risk.